 Ideally, 7-8 hours of soaking is best but if you are in a rush, you can soak the oats for 3-4 hours minimum.
 They will be a little liquidy and not as soft as overnight oats but they’ll still be delicious.

-These oats stay good in refrigerator for 4-5 days and hence they are a great meal prep option too.
+These oats stay good in the refrigerator for 4-5 days and hence they are a great meal prep option too.

 You can serve overnight banana bread oats as it is or tops with some freshly chopped fruits such as banana, raspberries, strawberries, blueberries, dragon fruit, papaya, kiwi, or any other fruit that you prefer.

 You can also sprinkle some toasted nuts such as almonds, walnuts, raisins, pistachios, pecans, or seeds such as pumpkin seeds, sunflower seeds, flax seeds, chia seeds, etc on top.